 If you want a row of down lights or pendants for task lighting over a kitchen counter, for instance, use a wattage that’s strong enough to do the job, but not so strong that it is overpowering.
 Your goal is to create soft, bright pools of illumination that overlap on the work surface, without creating shadows or glare.

 That goes double for the bathroom, where surfaces tend to be reflective and natural light is often absent.
 Take particular care around the mirror: task lighting here should light up your face without throwing shadows, creating glare, or turning your skin green.
 That’s why side lights like sconces and tube lights with incandescent bulbs have been popular for so long in bathrooms.
 While recessed lights can illuminate a counter, a better choice for general lighting is a fixture that diffuses the light before it hits any of the shiny surfaces in the room, such as a flush-mount or hanging bowl with a glass shade.

 Recessed lights excel as focal point and accent lighting.
 Unlike a Dirk Van Erp lamp, however, the fixture itself isn’t the star of the show.
 Whether you want to create a dramatic wash of light on a single wall or to pinpoint light on a painting, the source should be as unobtrusive as possible.
 Even if you’d never put recessed lighting in a ceiling, you can always install small puck lights inside display cabinets.
-Such spotlighting shining down through glass shelves is ideal for highlighting Arts and Crafts pottery and copper.
+Such spotlighting shining down through glass shelves is ideal for highlighting Arts & Crafts pottery and copper.

 Hard-to-find lighting accessories:

 Aamsco (800) 221-9092, aamsco.com Reproduction Edison light bulbs, luminaires for medicine chests, other specialty bulbs